 Many companies have gender parity in middle management.
 But this gender parity disappears because only a few women move up to senior leadership roles.
 These companies know that it goes against well-documented evidence that more women in senior leadership roles correlates to better corporate performance.

-The Canadian Bar Association (CBA) and B3 Canada invite you to an accredited Continuing Professional Development (CPD) webinar entitled:
+The Canadian Bar Association (CBA) and Skills4Good/B3 invite you to an accredited Continuing Professional Development (CPD) webinar entitled: Lawyers On Board:

 What You Need To Know Before Serving on a Non-Profit Board